u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/devices/camera.rst

 To connect a camera to an :abbr:`IoT (Internet of Things)` box, simply connect the two via cable.
 This is usually done with a :abbr:`USB (Universal Serial Bus)` cable of some sort.

-If the camera is `supported <https://www.odoo.com/page/iot-hardware>`_, there is no need to set up anything, as it'll be detected as soon as it's connected.
+If the camera is `supported, there is no need to set up anything, as it'll be detected as soon as it's connected.

 .. image:: camera/camera-dropdown.png